 Security personnel will assist emergency vehicles in finding the location of the emergency and assist law enforcement in securing the scene.
 Inform security personnel of type and location of the emergency.
-Security will contact the vice president for student services about this situation.
+Security will contact the vice president and chief administrative officer about this situation.

 In Case of Off-Campus Emergencies

 Assess your current environment concerning your safety.
 If your safety is in question and you are able, move to a safe place.
-If you are unsure of such a place, contact the Family Crisis Center at 1-800-382-5603.
+If you are unsure of such a place, contact the CAASA: Center Against Abuse and Sexual Assault at 1-800-382-5603.

 Call 911 directly.
 Identify yourself, the type and location of the emergency.
 This call will be locked in and immediately traced.

 There is identified campus support staff that the complainant can talk to.
 The complainant may call or meet directly with any of these persons and explain the incident.
 Complainants may bring a friend, RA, CDA, or LCA along as a source of support.
 These experienced staff will listen and explain all options available.
 These discussions will be handled with the strictest need-to-know policy possible.